localizeflow/.github/profile/README.md

 # Localizeflow

-Effortless localization automation for documentation.

-Localizeflow is a GitHub-native automation infrastructure that removes the operational burden of multilingual documentation.
+Localizeflow is the production layer on top of Co-op Translator, built for large-scale multilingual documentation.

-Built for developers, open-source maintainers, and early-stage teams who want localization to run without reviewers, vendors, or complex workflows.
+It runs translation workflows beyond CI limits, keeps documentation in sync, and delivers updates through GitHub pull requests.

 🌐 https://localizeflow.com